 3. Explore the Sand Dunes

-It’s about a four-hour drive from Denver, so it can be fun to enjoy the whole weekend exploring the area.
+Sometimes beautiful drives to explore Southern Colorado are the way to find the best locales.
+It’s about a four-hour drive from Denver to the Sand Dunes, so it can be fun to enjoy the whole weekend exploring the area.
 This same park houses many miles of hiking and biking trails in diverse landscapes ranging from alpine forests and lakes to grasslands and wetlands, making it a great area for outdoor lovers.

 4. See a Concert at Red Rocks